Incentive Grant Program to Increase Motorcyclist Safety (20.612)

 Credentials/Documentation

-Eligibility for the section 2010 grants is based on 6 specified grant criteria.
-To qualify for a section 2010 grant for the first fiscal year the State seeks to qualify, it must demonstrate compliance with at least 1 of the 6 grant criteria.
-To qualify for a section 2010 grant for the second and subsequent fiscal years that it seeks to qualify, a State must demonstrate compliance with at least 2 of the 6 grant criteria.
+Eligibility for the Section 2010 grants were based on 6 specified grant criteria.
+To qualify for a Section 2010 grant for the first fiscal year the State seeks to qualify, it must demonstrate compliance with at least 1 of the 6 grant criteria.
+To qualify for a Section 2010 grant for the second and subsequent fiscal years that it seeks to qualify, a State must demonstrate compliance with at least 2 of the 6 grant criteria.
 A State would submit information unique to each criterion for which it chooses to demonstrate compliance.
-This program is excluded from coverage under OMB Circular No. A-87.

-Program is eligible for coverage under E.O.
-12372, "Intergovernmental Review of Federal Programs."
-An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-Environmental impact information is not required for this program.
+Preapplication coordination is required.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+No new funding is available for this SAFETEA-LU incentive grant.

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-This program is excluded from coverage under OMB Circular No. A-110.
-To apply for grant funds in a fiscal year, a State must submit a completed application to the appropriate NHTSA Regional Administrator by the due date.
-NHTSA will review each State's application for compliance with section 2010 and notify qualifying States in writing of grant awards.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+To apply for grant funds in a fiscal year, a State submitted a completed application to the appropriate NHTSA Regional Administrator by the due date.
+NHTSA reviewed each State's application for compliance with Section 2010 and notify qualifying States in writing of grant awards.
 Upon initial review of the application, the proposed procedures would allow NHTSA to request additional information from the State prior to making a determination of award in order to clarify compliance with the statutory criteria and grant application procedures.
 SAFETEA-LU specifies that the amount of a grant made to a State for a fiscal year under this grant program may not be less than $100,000 and may not exceed 25 percent of the amount apportioned to the State for fiscal year 2003 under section 402 of title 23, United States Code.
-However, the release of the full grant amounts under section 2010 is subject to the availability of funding for each fiscal year.
+However, the release of the full grant amounts under Section 2010 were subject to the availability of funding for each fiscal year.

 Award Procedure

-NHTSA will review each State's application for compliance with section 2010 and notify qualifying States in writing of grant awards.
+NHTSA reviewed each State's application for compliance with Section 2010 and notify qualifying States in writing of grant awards.
 Once the State is notified, it will submit to the agency a plan that describes the programs the State will implement using the funds.
 Federal share is reimbursed on claims submitted in vouchers covering costs incurred.
 All participants have converted to the Electronic Transfer of Funds method.
-Funds placed in obligation are available until expended.
+Funds placed in obligation were available until expended.

 Deadlines